VoLKyyyOG/COMP30024/ML/ML Notes.md

 ## Lecture 6: Decision Trees (ID3)
 - Basic method: construct decision trees in recursive divide-and-conquer fashion
+- We want the smallest tree (minimizes the errors)
 ```python
 def ID3(root):
     if all instances at root have same class: